-There has been a lot of research into the effect of dietary factors on breast cancer risk and so far most findings have been inconclusive and inconsistent.
-But there is some evidence on the following factors.
+There has been a lot of research into the effect of dietary factors on the risk of breast cancer.
+So far most findings have been inconclusive and inconsistent.
+But there is some evidence for the following factors.

 Fats include oils, butter and margarine as well as the fat in meats, fish and nuts.
 Remember there are also hidden fats in sweets, biscuits, cakes and other foods that you buy ready made.

 An overview study has reported that women had an increased risk of breast cancer if they had more fats in their diet after the menopause.
-Another study has shown that women who ate higher levels of saturated fats had double the risk of breast cancer compared to those eating the least.
+Another study has shown that women who ate higher levels of saturated fats had a higher risk of breast cancer compared to those eating lower levels.